Camden Valley Way

+Route

+Camden Valley Way follows the Old Hume Highway alignment between the localities of Casula and Camden, commencing at the intersection with Hume Highway and Campbelltown Road at Casula and heading west as a four-lane, dual-carriageway road, meeting Hume Motorway at an interchange at Prestons, then intersecting with Bringelly and Cowpasture Roads at Horningsea Park and heading in a southwesterly direction, through Leppington and Gledswood, meeting The Northern and Narellan Roads at Narellan, before eventually terminating at the intersection with Murray Street in Camden; Cawdor Road continues south towards Remembrance Drive along the Old Hume Highway alignment.
+The Remembrance Drive is also another former part of the Hume Highway near Camden South.

 The road had become an important arterial road serving the fast-growing Sydney’s South West Growth Centre.
 Since 2015, the road north of The Northern Road is dual carriageway and has four lanes (two lanes in each direction) with a median strip.

 Camden Bypass

-The Camden Valley Way was bypassed by the Camden Bypass between Narellan Road and Remembrance Driveway.
+Camden Valley Way was bypassed by Camden Bypass between Narellan Road and Remembrance Driveway.
 The highlight of the Camden Bypass is the Macarthur Bridge, a 26-span, 3380 ft concrete structure that carries the Camden Bypass across the Nepean River and its flood plain.
 The bridge was built between 1971 and 1973, originally to carry Hume Highway traffic, on a flood-free alignment around Camden.
 This bypass was in turn bypassed in December 1980 when the section of what was then called the South Western Freeway (F5) from Campbelltown to Yerrinbool was opened.
-It has grown in importance as a major arterial road linking the Hume Motorway, WestLink M7 and M5 Motorway at the Roden Cutler Interchange in Prestons with Camden.
+It has grown in importance as a major arterial road linking the Hume, Westlink M7 and M5 Motorways in Prestons with Camden.